mirage335-special/kit-researchEngine/_ref/DUBIOUS-speculativePrompts-task/usageDocumentation-codebase.md

 Create how-to 'hello world' example usage documentation commands, code, scripts, configuration files, etc, applicable to the most useful and troublesome situation, adaptable to non-example inputs.

+As a 'hello world' example, the example usage documentation should closely resemble some official documentation, should not add new features (eg. do not dynamically set variables from command line parameters), but should be evaluated against the source code to ensure workability.
+Differences from official documentation needed to get working code should preferably be few as possible so the few changes would be obvious and explainable by the user from a basic diff.

 # SubGoals

 More quickly experiment with what works and what doesn't by establishing similar commands, code, configuration, etc, for more quickly computed outputs.